jandejager10/clean_services_platform/README.md

 # Clean Services Platform

-A comprehensive platform for managing cleaning services, built with Django.
+A comprehensive platform for managing cleaning services and products, built with Django.

 ## Features